 Putting it all together, we get the full API Request URL:

-(Of course, you should substitute in your own API key and search string.)
+Just substitute in your own API key and search string.

 - Open up Google Sheets and click Extensions > API Connector > Open.

 - In the Create screen, enter the Request URL we just created

 - Leave the OAuth section set to None.
 Leave the headers section blank as we don’t need any headers for this request.

 - Create a new tab and click Set current to use that tab as your data destination.

-- Click Run and a moment later you’ll see movies matching the search string "new york" populate the OMDb tab in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see movies matching your search string populate your Google Sheet: